2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in the Southeast Region

 Of the 21 students majoring in biological and biomedical sciences at DCCC, 19% are male and 81% are female.

-With a ranking of #9, Southwest Tennessee Community College did quite well on this year’s most popular schools for biological and biomedical sciences students working on their associate degree.
-Southwest is a medium-sized public school located in the city of Memphis.
+Southwest Tennessee Community College did quite well in this year’s ranking of the most popular places for biological and biomedical sciences students to get a associate degree.
+It came in at #9 on the list.
+Southwest is a moderately-sized public school located in the city of Memphis.

 Women make up 75% of the biological and biomedical sciences majors at the school.